SanctionsGitHub/partialdev-learn/src/pages/docs/installation.md

 ````shell
 $ cd path/to/repository
 ````
-Change to the path that Vanillify is installed in.
+Change to the path that Luxaura.js is installed in.
 ````shell
 $ npm install
 ````
-Install all dependencies required to install Vanillify.
+Install all dependencies required to install Luxaura.js.
 ````shell
 $ npm run build
 ````
-Generate your Vanillify website.
+Generate your Luxaura.js website.

-If your computer (or whatever you used to build Vanillify) is setup to serve pages, just upload the build to your public folder and you're done!
+If your computer is setup to serve pages, just upload the build to your public folder and you're done!

 **If not:**

 ````shell
 $ npm run serve
 ````
-Your Vanillify site is available at http://localhost:5000.
+Your Luxaura.js site is available at http://localhost:5000.